ayushsarode/ayushsarode/readme.md

 # Hey,👋 My name is Ayush
 <ul>
-- I'm currently learning MERN Stack <br>
+- I'm currently learning NextJs <br>
 - Delving into Java for mastering data structures and algorithms. <br>
 - Actively sharing my knowledge and progress with the community.
 </ul>